 As we like to stress here, it`s important to move around the lakes and don`t fish one spot for ages.
 With the clear water, if you don`t move around, the fish will get wise and they will move away from you.

-The annual Invitation Cup was held last week.
+The annual Invitation Cup was held in June.
 This was the 22nd year of this competition and the weather was kind to us again.

 As usual, the names were drawn `out of the hat` in pairs, the object being to catch the largest 6 fish bag.
 Paddy Hill and John Medlow were drawn together bringing despondent sighs from one or two of the other competitors – they were the early favourites.
 The fishing was lively from the first whistle and plenty of fish were caught all through the morning, with everyone keeping things close to their chests so as not to give the game away!
 After the barbecue lunch and the usual banter, the fishing continued until 3 o`clock and at the final whistle our `worst` fears were confirmed!
 Paddy and John had caught a magnificent 6 – fish bag weighing in at just under 26lb.
 Pete Lawrence and Jimmy Madden came in a creditable second with 22lb 15oz and Kev Hunt and Keith Potter third with 21lb.